awsdocs/aws-freertos-docs/doc_source/userguide/freertos-account-and-permissions.md

 For more information about policies, see [IAM Permissions and Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_access-management.html)\.

-After you set up your AWS account and permissions, you can continue to [Registering Your MCU Board with AWS IoT](get-started-freertos-thing.md) or to the **Quick Connect** workflow in the [Amazon FreeRTOS console](https://console.aws.amazon.com/freertos)\.
+After you set up your AWS account and permissions, you can continue to [Registering Your MCU Board with AWS IoT](get-started-freertos-thing.md) or to the **Quick Connect** workflow in the [FreeRTOS console](https://console.aws.amazon.com/freertos)\.